Denis Diderot: Visual arts

 Diderot's most intimate friend was the philologist Friedrich Melchior Grimm.
 They were brought together by their common friend at that time, Jean-Jacques Rousseau.
 In 1753, Grimm began writing a newsletter, the La Correspondance littéraire, philosophique et critique, which he would send to various high personages in Europe.

 In 1759, Grimm asked Diderot to report on the biennial art exhibitions in the Louvre for the Correspondance.
-Diderot reported on the Salons between 1759 and 1771 and again in 1775 and 1781.
+Diderot reported on the Salons between the Salon of 1759 and Salon of 1771 and again in 1775 and 1781.
 Diderot's reports would become "the most celebrated contributions to La Correspondance."

 According to Charles Augustin Sainte-Beuve, Diderot's reports initiated the French into a new way of laughing, and introduced people to the mystery and purport of colour by ideas.
 "Before Diderot", Anne Louise Germaine de Staël wrote, "I had never seen anything in pictures except dull and lifeless colours; it was his imagination that gave them relief and life, and it is almost a new sense for which I am indebted to his genius".

 Diderot had appended an Essai sur la peinture to his report on the 1765 Salon in which he expressed his views on artistic beauty.
 Goethe described the Essai sur la peinture as "a magnificent work; it speaks even more usefully to the poet than to the painter, though for the painter too it is a torch of blazing illumination".

 Jean-Baptiste Greuze (1725–1805) was Diderot's favorite contemporary artist.
 Diderot appreciated Greuze's sentimentality, and more particularly Greuze's portrayals of his wife who had once been Diderot's mistress.